Is Ukraine a turning point for people seeking safety?

 Catherine Woollard is Director of the European Council on Refugees and Exiles, a position she has held since 2016.
 Previously, she was the Executive Director of the European Peacebuilding Liaison Office, a Brussels-based network working on conflict prevention and security, from 2008 to 2015.
 Prior to that, she was Director of Policy and Communications at Conciliation Resources for a year following her tenure as Senior Program Coordinator at Transparency International from 2004 to 2006.
 She is currently a member of the Democratic Progress Institute’s Council of Experts and of the Organization for Security and Co-operation in Europe’s Roster of Experts on Mediation and Dialogue.
 Her recent geographic experience includes assignments in Ethiopia, Democratic Republic of the Congo, Myanmar, Ivory Coast and the Philippines.
 She holds a BA in Philosophy, Politics and Economics from Oxford University and was a PhD Candidate at the European University Institute’s Department of Social and Political Science.

-Affiliate, Kaldor Centre for International Refugee Law
+Director, Kaldor Centre for International Refugee Law

 Image credit: UNHCR/Maciej Moskwa